 - Treat your vinyl after it has been cleaned, by applying IMAR Protective Cleaner.
 This will help preserve and protect the vinyl.

 Makralon 40 mil VR semi-rigid polycarbonate: Clean water should be used to regularly rinse off Makralon windows.
-To clean windows, a mild soap such as Dawn or Palmolive dishwashing liquid should be used.
+To clean windows, a mild soap such as Dawn or Palmolive dishwashing liquid can be used.
+You can also use Imar by Strataglass.
 Use a soft microfiber cloth or chamois to dry windows.
 Do not use Windex or other cleaning products intended for glass.
 Click Here for more details.

-Strataglass and Crystal Clear 30/40 mil sheet vinyl: Regularly rinse your vinyl windows with clean water to remove salt water, dust and dirt.
+O’Sea and Strataglass 30/40 mil sheet vinyl: Regularly rinse your vinyl windows with clean water to remove salt water, dust and dirt.
 Only use a microfiber cloth or chamois to dry widows.
-The manufacturer recommends specific cleaners to use on Crystal Clear and Strataglass vinyl, though a solution of mild dishwashing soap and water is safe to use to clean along with clean water and a microfiber cloth.
+The manufacturer recommends specific cleaners to use on O’Sea and Strataglass vinyl, though a solution of mild dishwashing soap and water is safe to use to clean along with clean water and a microfiber cloth.
 Click Here for more details.

 Whatever kind of clear vinyl you have, NEVER use any kind of product with silicone in it, don’t handle the vinyl or polycarbonate glass with sunscreen on your hands and when storing them, place paper or old sheets in between the panels and lay them flat or stand them up rolled.